Northwest Airlines Flight 255: Memorials

-In memory of the victims, a black granite memorial was erected in 1994; it stands (surrounded by blue spruce trees) at the top of the hill at Middlebelt Road and I-94, the site of the accident.
-The memorial has a dove with a ribbon in its beak reading, "Their spirit still lives on ..."; below it are the names of those who perished in the accident.
-Another monument to the victims (many of whom were from the Phoenix area) stands next to Phoenix City Hall.

-Also, a marker stone is located at the General Motors Proving Ground in Milford, MI, in memory of the 14 GM employees and seven family members who were killed in the accident.
+In memory of the victims, a black granite memorial was erected in 1994.
+It is surrounded by blue spruce trees at the top of the hill at Middlebelt Road and I-94, the site of the accident.
+The memorial features the image of a dove with a ribbon in its beak reading "Their spirit still lives on ..." above the names of those who were killed.
+Another monument to the victims, many of whom were from the Phoenix area, stands next to Phoenix City Hall.
+A marker stone is located at the General Motors Proving Ground in Milford, Michigan in memory of the 14 GM employees and seven family members who were killed in the accident.
 Most were traveling to the GM Desert Proving Ground in Mesa, Arizona.

 On August 16, 2007, the 20th anniversary of the accident, a memorial service was held at the site.
-For some people affected by the incident, this was their first return to the site since the accident.

-On August 16, 2012, the 25th anniversary of the accident, another memorial service was held at the accident site.
-Family and friends of the victims and others from across the Metro Detroit area (including local media) attended, and a local priest read each victim's name aloud.
+The service marked the first time that some family members had visited the site since the accident.
+On August 16, 2012, the 25th anniversary, another memorial service was held at the site, during which a priest read each victim's name aloud.
 Two more memorial services were held there on August 16, 2017, the 30th anniversary, and on August 16, 2022, the 35th anniversary.
-Annual meet-ups have become a tradition.
+Annual meetups have become a tradition.

 In popular culture

-The accident of Northwest Airlines Flight 255 was covered in 2010 in "Alarming Silence", a season-9 episode of the internationally syndicated Canadian TV documentary series Mayday.
+In 2010, the accident was covered in a season 9 episode of the Canadian television documentary series Mayday titled "Alarming Silence".

-The sole survivor of the accident was a four-year old child who appeared in the 2013 documentary Sole Survivor.
-She did not speak publicly about the crash until 2013, when the documentary was released.
+Cecilia Cichan, the sole survivor, appeared in the 2013 documentary Sole Survivor, speaking publicly about the crash for the first time.

-In 2016, motorsport journalist Tom Higgins posted his recollections of Northwest 255.
-Higgins, then of The Charlotte Observer, and fellow NASCAR beat reporters Steve Waid and Gary McCredie (of Grand National Scene) arrived at a hotel near the Detroit Metropolitan Airport awaiting a Monday morning flight to Charlotte, North Carolina, after finishing coverage of the Champion Spark Plug 400 that afternoon at Michigan International Speedway, and were witnesses to the plane crash.
-For years, Higgins feared the August NASCAR weekend after this crash, noting how he was a witness on Middlebelt Road.

-In her 2018 memoir This Will Only Hurt a Little, Busy Philipps mentioned that her friend Megan Briggs died the summer going into 5th grade on this plane crash.
-Briggs was eight years old and died alongside her parents and older brother.